 We prioritize the health and well-being of our employees and their families.
 We have always aimed to provide pay, benefits and other support that seeks to meet the varying needs of our employees.
 Our total rewards package is based on competitive pay and is often structured to include discretionary bonuses that include long-term incentives.
 Such incentives are designed to ensure alignment with our shareholders and the overall success of our Company.
 Other benefits we provide employees include comprehensive health care, 401(k) plan matching and pension contributions, generous paid-time off, discounted gym memberships, access to walk-in health care and emergency child and elderly care.
 We recognize that mental health is an integral part of our employees' overall well-being and essential to our success at PJT Partners.
-In addition to providing workshops on mental health awareness, we recently expanded our employee benefits to include a comprehensive mental health platform that provides on-demand access from a broad provider network.
-Furthermore, we acknowledge work-life balance challenges for our employees through paid-time off and leave policies that are consistent for all, regardless of level.
+In addition to providing workshops on mental health awareness, our employees and their families benefit from ongoing access to a comprehensive mental health platform that provides on-demand access from a broad provider network.
+We also acknowledge the importance of work-life balance for our employees through paid-time off and leave policies that are consistent for all, regardless of level.
+In 2024, employees also had the opportunity to attend a financial stewardship program.
+This was designed to enhance personal financial decision-making, which not only benefits our employees but in turn contributes to the well-being and success of our organization.